 In millions of homes across America, the small village of Newell is reflected in the pieces of colorful Fiestaware™ manufactured at The Homer Laughlin China Company.
 This riverside community is proud of its heritage in the pottery manufacturing process—from clay to kiln, to the final product.
 Newell’s 1,600 residents raise horses, farm and enjoy fishing and boating on the Ohio River.Click here to learn more..

-New Cumberland: With their motto "Good people make a good town," New Cumberland stands as a pleasant, close-knit residential communty of about 1,100 people.
-Its residents boast possession of one of West Virginia's most beautiful state parks, Tomlinson Run, providing a wide range of recreational opportunities in a spectacular natural landscape buried deep in the West Virginia hills.
+With their motto “Good people make a good town,” New Cumberland stands as a pleasant, close-knit residential community of about 1,100 people.
+Its residents boast possession of one of West Virginia’s most beautiful state parks, Tomlinson Run, providing a wide range of recreational opportunities in a spectacular natural landscape buried deep in the West Virginia hills.
 Click here to learn more.

-Follansbee: The riverside community fo Follansbee possesses that rock-solid "Hometown Feeling."
-With teh entrance of the town from the north cut right out of the Allegheny foothills, Follansbee welcomes you!
+The riverside community of Follansbee possesses that rock-solid “Hometown Feeling.”
+With the entrance of the town from the north cut right out of the Allegheny foothills, Follansbee welcomes you!
 Major industry borders the Ohio River in a town with stately homes and safe, desirable neighborhoods.
 Click here to learn more.

 Settled by members of the famous Lewis and Clark Expedition, Wellsburg possesses a historical charm and cultural appreciation embraced by both visitors and residents.
 This riverside community has attracted bus tours and stops by the Mississippi and Delta Queens, while the Brooke Hills Playhouse Players showcase local talent.
 Click here to learn more.